icinganalysis/icinganalysis.github.io/content/NACA-TN-3104.md

 ![Figure 3](images/NACA-TN-3104/Figure3.png)

->The movable probe shown in figure 3 was used for purposes of focusing the telescope and aiding in the determination of ice thick- ness.
+>The movable probe shown in figure 3 was used for purposes of focusing the telescope and aiding in the determination of ice thickness.

 >The heat transferred through the ice or to the bare surface was determined from the heat gained by the alcohol flowing through the copper